coolsamson7/aspyx/README.md

 - `error`
    methods that will be executed in case of a caught exception

-The different aspcets can be supplemented with an `@order(<prio>)` decorator that controls the execution order based on the passed number.
+The different aspects can be supplemented with an `@order(<prio>)` decorator that controls the execution order based on the passed number.
 Smaller values get executed first.

 All methods are expected to have single `Invocation` parameter, that stores